kronotop/kronotop/README.md

 ## At a Glance

+- **Developer-Focused Design:**
+  Built for developers who need the flexibility of a document model combined with strong transactional integrity, high performance, and operational simplicity.

+- **ACID Transactions:**
+  Relies on **FoundationDB** as a transactional metadata and indexing store, offering ACID guarantees critical for consistency in cluster operations and data structures.

+- **Native Document-Oriented Storage:**
+  Introduces **Bucket** — a specialized structure for storing JSON-like documents, backed by FoundationDB's transactional core.

+- **Namespaces – Logical Isolation for ZMaps and Buckets:**
+  Namespaces enable multi-tenancy and logical separation across data structures.
+  Internally, it's a lightweight abstraction over FoundationDB’s Directory Layer.

-- **RESP3 Wire Protocol Compatibility:**
+- **RESP3 & RESP2 Wire Protocol Compatibility:**
-  Kronotop communicates over the [RESP3](https://redis.io/docs/latest/develop/reference/protocol-spec/) protocol, ensuring seamless interoperability with the vast ecosystem of Redis clients across different programming languages.
+  Kronotop communicates over the [RESP](https://redis.io/docs/latest/develop/reference/protocol-spec/) protocol, ensuring seamless interoperability with the vast ecosystem of Redis clients across different programming languages.

 - **Built for Horizontal Scalability:**